carolgilabert/carols-blog/src/posts/site-rebuild-eleventy.md

 ### 3: Replacing the image tags

-I also did this step through a script, using a regex to find all the image tags, retain the path and alt text of each, and then place those in a shortcode:
+I also did this step through a script, using a regex to find all the image tags, retain the path and alt text of each, and then place those in a shortcode.
+At some point, I'd like to go back to using native markdown image tags, but that means I need to mess with the markdown parsing library, so I'm leaving it for now, in an attempt to keep things simple.

 ```js
 {% raw %}